 ANNAH FEINBERG‘s plays, which include The Beautiful Beautiful Sea Next Door, Numismatics, and The Ivories, have been developed and produced by Ars Nova, Naked Angels, EBE Ensemble, and Clubbed Thumb.
 She has served in artistic and literary capacities for The Civilians, LCT3, MTC, Steppenwolf, Northlight, ICM, TimeLine and 13P.
-She wrote and directed short film “Gretch and Tim” and assisted on A+E’s Damien and HBO’s Veep.
+She wrote and directed short film “Gretch and Tim” and has assisted on Netflix’s Flaked, A+E’s Damien and HBO’s Veep.
 MFA Dramaturgy: Columbia University. annahfeinberg.com @annahfeinberg

 SARAH GUBBINS hails from Chicago.
 Her plays include The Kid Thing (Jeff Award and Edgerton Foundation New American Play Award), fml: how Carson McCullers saved my life, Fair Use, The Drinking Problem, and Cocked.
 She’s has been a Carl J. Djerassi Fellow and Jerome Fellow.
 Currently she’s an Artistic Associate at About Face Theater and a Core Writer of the Playwrights’ Center.
 She holds a M.F.A. from Northwestern University in Writing for the Screen + Stage.
 She lives in Los Angeles with her dog Gil. @Sarah_Gubbins